Speeding points and the disqualifications

 Will I get a driving disqualification?

-officer your driving licence, MOT and insurance certificate.
-If you do not have
+your driving licence, MOT and insurance certificate there and then, or if you

-date, time and location the car was caught speeding.
-You will be required to confirm who the driver was at that time.
+specify the date, time and location the car was caught speeding, and the car

+owner is required to confirm who the driver was at that time.
+Once this has

 What can be done?